Sharing Good Practice with Schools

 - Drug and gang culture

 Additionally, as a last word, I have recently changed tack and asked the pupils who have put their hands up in class to playing this game, if they think it is an appropriate game for them to play ?
-The consensus from all of them was they thought the game was inappropriate for their age based on the above content, but equally explained that they were brought the game!
+The consensus from all of them was they thought the game was inappropriate for their age based on the above content!